loveyu/notify_forwarders_android/README.md

 ### Key Features
 - **📌 Persistent Notification**: Optional always-visible notification with action buttons
 - **📋 Clipboard Sending**: Send clipboard content (text or images) with one tap from notification or main screen
-- **📸 Image Gallery Access**: Send the latest image from gallery with EXIF metadata
+- **📸 Image Gallery Access**: Send the latest image from gallery with file metadata (filename, creation time, modification time, file path)
 - **🔧 Configurable**: Can be enabled/disabled in settings
 - **🌍 Multi-language Support**: All features fully translated across 7 languages
 - **🔐 Smart Permission Management**: Automatic permission checks with guided authorization flows